 A Brief History

-The center was founded in 2008 by media ethicist Stephen J. A. Ward shortly after he moved from the University of British Columbia to become the first James E. Burgess Chair of Journalism Ethics in the School of Journalism and Mass Communication at UW-Madison.
+Media ethicist Stephen J. A. Ward founded the Center in 2008 shortly after he moved from the University of British Columbia to become the first James E. Burgess Chair of Journalism Ethics in the School of Journalism and Mass Communication at UW-Madison.
 The position was made possible by a gift from former Wisconsin State Journal publisher James Burgess, who specified that the chair should create a center focusing on journalism ethics and hold an annual conference devoted to journalism ethics.

 The Center was approved by the School and officially recognized by the University of Wisconsin-Madison in late 2008.
 The first conference was held spring of 2009.

-Under Ward’s directorship, the center developed a web site, an advisory board and the Shadid Ethics Award.
-Professor Katy Culver became associate director.
-In 2013, Ward left Wisconsin to become director of the Turnbull Center a journalism program at the University of Oregon-Portland.
-He was succeeded as Center director by professor Robert Drechsel.
+Under Ward’s directorship, the Center developed a web site, an advisory board and the Shadid Ethics Award, and Professor Katy Culver became associate director.
+In 2013, Ward left Wisconsin to become director of the Turnbull Center, a journalism program at the University of Oregon-Portland.
+Professor Robert Drechsel directed the Center until 2016 when Katy Culver assumed the directorship.

-Those members of the news media interested in speaking to a staff member of the center, should contact Megan Duncan for fastest response times.
+Members of the news media interested in speaking to a staff member of the center should contact Krista Eastman (email@example.com) for fastest response times.